apache/cordova-plugin-inappbrowser/README.md

         }
     });

-As you can see from above, this allows `menu` to have more robust and readable definition.
+As you can see from above, this allows configurations to have more robust and readable definition.

 Furthermore, the object returned by `open` always returns its own instance allowing chaining of methods.
-Obviously, this breaks the immitation of the `window.open()`, however it's an optional feature that you can choose not to use if you want to stay loyal to the original.
+Obviously, this breaks the immitation of `window.open()`, however it's an optional feature that you can choose not to use if you want to stay loyal to the original.

     cordova.ThemeableBrowser.open('http://apache.org', '_blank', {
         customButtons: [